DevoInc/python-sdk/README.md

  * **USA:** 	us.elb.relay.logtrust.net:443
  * **EU:**   	eu.elb.relay.logtrust.net:443

-You has more info in [Relays article](https://docs.devo.com/confluence/docs/system-configuration/relays).
+You have more information in the official documentation of Devo, [Sending data to Devo](https://docs.devo.com/confluence/ndt/sending-data-to-devo).

 ##### API
 To perform a request with API, first choose the required endpoint depending on the region your are accessing from:
  * **USA:** 	https://api-us.logtrust.com/search/query
  * **EU:**   	https://api-eu.logtrust.com/search/query

-You has more info in [REST API article](https://docs.devo.com/confluence/docs/api/rest-api-v2) .
+You have more information in the official documentation of Devo, [REST API v2](https://docs.devo.com/confluence/ndt/api-reference/rest-api-v2) .

 ## Credentials
 To obtain the access credentials necessary to use this SDK, you must have an account in [DEVO](https://www.devo.com/).<br/>
-Check the [Credentials article](https://docs.devo.com/confluence/docs/administration/administration-credentials) for more details.
+Check the [security credentials](https://docs.devo.com/confluence/ndt/domain-administration/security-credentials) info for more details.

 ##### Certificates
 You need use a three files (Cert, key and chain) to secure send data to Devo.